-- urinary system and terminal gastrointestinal tract;
+- urinary system and terminal part of the gastrointestinal tract;

-- trauma in the groin;
+- injuries in the groin area;

-- mechanical injuries;
+- mechanical injury;

 - inguinal hernia on the right;